bale of plastic bottles for recycling.

 • You then receive the rebate amount either as cash or a discount on your waste disposal and management costs, with relevant receipts and documentation.

-• star icon How long does it take to receive a rebate?
+• bin shapes icon How long does it take to receive a rebate?

 Timeframes vary by material and scheme, but we provide clear reporting throughout.

-• star icon Can charities and non-profit organisations participate in recycling rebate programs?
+• bin shapes icon Can charities and non-profit organisations participate in recycling rebate programs?

 Any waste charities and non-profit organisations produce is a type of commercial waste.
 It must therefore be removed by licensed waste carriers and treated as commercial waste.
 This means if your charity or organisation creates cardboard, paper, plastic, and other recycling waste then you could be eligible for recycling rebates.